 Some of them have to do with economics.
 How much traffic do you have?
 How much are you paying for transit?
 How much of that traffic could be easily shifted to peering?
 How much will peering cost, including the connectivity and people to manage it?
 Will it save you money?
 These costs are easy to put into a spreadsheet and see how they stack up for you.

-If the benefits stack up favorably, peering may be the right thing to do!
+If the benefits stack up favourably, peering may be the right thing to do.